-- The calendar year deductible is \$350 per person.
-Under a family enrollment, the deductible is satisfied for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$700. - We also have a separate deductible for dental care-\$50 per person each calendar year.
+- The calendar year deductible for PPO services is \$350 per person and for non-PPO services it is \$400 per person.
+Under a family enrollment, the deductible is satisfied for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$700 for PPO services and \$800 for non-PPO services. - We have a separate prescription drug deductible of \$200 per person each calendar year that applies to all covered prescription drugs that you purchase at a retail drugstore or pharmacy - We also have a separate deductible for dental care of \$50 per person each calendar year.